 No, you do not need a referral to see a specialist.
 In order to receive network-level benefits, the specialist must be in the UMP Plus – UW Medicine Accountable Care Network.
 However, we recommend working with a primary care provider to receive the most benefit from the coordinated care that the network offers.

-You may search a database of network providers, clinics or hospitals by visiting uwmedicine.org/umpplus.
+You may search a database of network providers, clinics and hospitals by visiting uwmedicine.org/umpplus.
 You may also search a database of primary, specialty and ancillary providers at regence.com.
-Or you may call the dedicated contact center at 1-855.520.9500.
+Or simply call the dedicated contact center at 1-855.520.9500.

 Following are examples of ancillary providers: